DallasUrbanists/dallasurbanists.com/blog/_posts/2023-08-29-parking-madness-in-old-east-dallas.md

 >
 > * Only dedicated off-street parking counts toward a business's mandated minimum, even when they're surrounded by thousands of other available spaces.
 > * "Delta points" are imaginary parking spaces given and taken from historic buildings using an arbitrary points system.
-> * Shared parking is disincentivized because parking code requires leased spaces to be encumbered by a deed restriction which many landlords are loath to grant.
+> * Shared parking is disincentivized because parking code requires leased spaces to be encumbered by a deed restriction, which many landlords are loath to grant.
-> * Small business owners pay thousands of dollars out-of-pocket for plans and studies that are not guaranteed to satisfy CPC and the Board of Adjustments over parking.
+> * Small business owners pay thousands of dollars out-of-pocket for plans and studies that have guarantee of satisfying the CPC and the Board of Adjustments over parking.
 {: #takeaways}

 - - -